 A leading university, a world-class academy for the arts, two centres of culture.

-As an international programme you will have all the advantages of two homes, one in London at the Royal Academy and one in Maastricht at the School of Business and Economics, with all the benefits of facilities in both, as well as a range of international study trips throughout the year.
+As an international programme you will have all the advantages of two homes, one in London at the Royal Academy and one in Maastricht at the School of Business and Economics, with all the benefits of facilities in both.

 The Royal Academy of Arts